Setup Project#

 To export the project annotations we need to prepare the export first:

-export = sa.prepare_export(project, include_fuse=True)
+export = sa_client.prepare_export(project, include_fuse=True)

 We can download the prepared export with:

-sa.download_export(project, export, "<local_folder_path>", extract_zip_contents=True)
+sa_client.download_export(project, export, "<local_folder_path>", extract_zip_contents=True)

 download_export will wait until the export is finished preparing and download it to the specified folder.